 - Free Morningstar.com Premium access for up to 250 clients for one year

 - Subscription to Morningstar® Magazine

-If you would like to learn more, watch our webinar, “The Morningstar Office Difference--The Industry's Leading All-In-One Platform Driven by Integrity and Innovation” and receive complimentary2 registration to the upcoming Morningstar Investment Conference.
+If you would like to learn more, watch our webinar, “The Morningstar Office Difference--The Industry's Leading All-In-One Platform Driven by Integrity and Innovation”.

 1Morningstar will provide you with a prorated credit of four months’ worth of subscription fees for each 12-month period for which you initially subscribe -- up to a total of 12 months’ worth of credit on your subscription fee payments.
 For instance, if your initial subscription term were 24 months’ time, Morningstar would provide you with a prorated credit of eight months’ worth of subscription fees on your paid subscription.
 2Not valid on prior paid registrations.
 Offer may not be combined with any other sale, promotion, discount, code, coupon and/or offer.
 Offer cannot be sold or transferred.
 Void where prohibited.